 Matt spends his free time (trying) to stay in shape via Crossfit, enjoys riding his sportbike, reading and watching science fiction, is extremely passionate about emerging hybrid cloud technologies, and has been involved with Nexus Technologies for the past 10 years - a technology non-profit that helps other non-profits utilize technology more efficiently.

 Kristine Muccigrosso comes to Alpha Theory with a background in direct sales, account management, sales training and operational positions for software and services firms, such as FactSet, S&P Capital IQ, FirstRain & Guidepoint Global.
-As the Vice President, Client & Sales Operations for Alpha Theory she develops and executes strategies to make our Client Service & Sales Team more efficient and successful in achieving their service and sales goals.
+As the Chief Customer Officer, she leads the Customer Success organization for Alpha Theory.
+She executes strategies to make our Customer Success Team more efficient and successful in achieving their service, retention and sales goals.
 Kristine is passionate about process improvement and developing their staff effectively and professionally.
 Kristine graduated with a BA from Loyola University in Maryland and has a MBA in Strategic Management from Pace University.